cruzaniovillarreal/junit-tests/README.md

     - A `Cohort` instance can add a `Student` to the `List` of students.
     - A `Cohort` instance can get the current `List` of students.
     - A `Cohort` instance can get the average, and it's being calculated correctly.
-1. Go back to the `test.java.StudentTest` class and refactor the code to avoid any repetition in the test cases, the use of the `@Before` annotation will be useful to achieve this, do the same with this new `CohortTest` class if you find any code repetition as well.
+1. Go back to the `StudentTest` class and refactor the code to avoid any repetition in the test cases, the use of the `@Before` annotation will be useful to achieve this, do the same with this new `CohortTest` class if you find any code repetition as well.

 #### Bonus